 This chef frequently delivers his colorful, layered food art to the table, feeding on his customers’ smiles.
 This meet, greet and mingle approach blended with his enthusiasm create his special sauce.
 Often, he invites interested patrons into his two-burner, one-oven kitchen to see where his creations are designed.
 His excitement is infectious and has spread to the staff.
-With a smile and twinkle in their eyes, they serve delectable dishes such as his popular Meat and Gravy Bomb, sumptuous New England Chowder Bowl, and classic Black and Blue New York Steak.
+With a smile and twinkle in their eyes, they serve delectable dishes.

 The restaurant’s location in the historic Fern Hill South Tacoma neighborhood is no accident.
 Shawn grew up in this ethnically diverse, working-class neighborhood that he proudly refers to as home.
 His sixth grade class photo displayed on the wall is evidence of his pride.